NelsonJiang1999/NelsonJiang1999.github.io/research experience.md

 - Based on the summarized  data of large-scale GWAS database, I have explore the shared genetic mechanisms between lung cancer and a certain group of diseases.
 Potential pleiotropy sites were identified using the PLACO method, and 53 genomic risk SNP sites were identified through annotation using the FUMA tool.
 (Among them, a total of 46 loci passed the colocalization test). <br>

 - Furthermore, 37 pleiotropic genes were identified at the gene level through MAGMA annotation. <br>
-- Next, I will compare the data obtained from colocalization analysis with the genetic data of 731 kinds of immune cells in the human body, aiming to reveal the **mediating mechanisms** of various immune cells in the process of  **cancer development**.
-(Expected to be completed in **January 2025**).<br>
+- Next, I will compare the data obtained from colocalization analysis with the genetic data of 731 kinds of immune cells in the human body, aiming to reveal the **mediating mechanisms** of various immune cells in the process of  **cancer development**. <br>

 <img src="https://NelsonJiang1999.github.io/images/GWAS.jpg" style="zoom:50%;" />